Our Triples (Vol. 1)

 Balance your attention on:

-1. The Presenter (You)
+1. You, The Presenter

-2. The Audience (Them)
+2. Them, The Audience

-3. The Content (It)
+3. It, The Content

 This triple forms the Engagement Triangle.
 Most presenters focus on themselves or their content, and they often forget about the audience.
 This model helps you do the opposite.